gregsmith446/C-SharpLists/README.md

 # C-SharpLists
-Lists and List Methods

-Creating Lists in C#
+Creating Lists in C# and Experimenting with their methods.